Jakhongir Artikkhodjayev: Development of business environment

 Tashkent City is one of the largest urban redevelopment projects to be carried out in Uzbekistan.
-The development is in the heart of the city, and includes the construction of over 80 hectares of park, hotels, business district and shopping malls.The area had been underdeveloped area of Tashkent for many years, and Artikkhodjaev stated that he was directed to complete the redevelopment of the landplot in under 3 years.
-In order to do so he spoke to over 700 investors, but noone agreed.
+The development is in the heart of the city, and includes the construction of over 80 hectares of park, hotels, business district and shopping malls.
+The area had been underdeveloped area of Tashkent for many years, and Artikkhodjaev stated that he was directed to complete the redevelopment of the landplot in under three years.
+In order to do so he spoke to over 700 investors, but no one agreed.

 Therefore, it was domestic companies that developed the site as a Private Public Partnership (PPP).
 This includes companies Murad Buildings (developing Nest One) and Central Plaza by Real House, as well as companies founded by Artikkodjaev.
 Other investors include SQB Bank, Asaka Bank and AloqaBank.
 Implementation partners include Uzbekneftegaz, Arup and Cushman and Wakefield.